 Choosing the proper account type is a fundamental task in financial planning that shouldn’t be overlooked.
 If you can gather some basic knowledge on how each account works, and then pair that with your stated financial goals, you can start making decisions on what kind of account you need to open, fund, or transfer.
 Here are a few of the most common account types with a brief description about how they are taxed, how they can be used, and how they pass after death.
+Here's a chart for a quick visual aid.

 Before we discuss the accounts specifically, let’s discuss basic account styles in two forms: Qualified and Non-Qualified.
 This determines the tax code in which the funds are subject.